codepath/android_guides/Sending-and-Managing-Network-Requests.md

 }
 ```

-We can load a remote image into any `ImageView` with:
+We can then load a remote image into any `ImageView` with:

 ```java
 String imageUri = "http://i.imgur.com/tGbaZCY.jpg";